qBraid/NYUAD-2022/README.md

 **Implementation requirements**:
 - Must utilize quantum hardware available through AWS Braket
 - Must utilize the AWS Braket OpenQASM parser
+- You are also free to use any technology which allows you to solve the challenge.

 **Bonus requirements**:
 - Incorporate noisy simulation through AWS Braket